catseye/Falderal/README.md

 *   Report the results, with some given level of detail.

 There is, of course, a reference implementation which does both of these things.
-It is called py-falderal and it is written in Python 2.7.
+It is called `falderal` and it is written in Python 3.x.
+More about it can be read in the [`falderal` document](doc/falderal.md).

 Each Falderal test is for some abstract _functionality_, and each functionality may have multiple concrete _implementations_.
 Thus the same